etechlearner/enterprise/README.md

 # System Requirements

 Stoplight currently requires Ubuntu 16.04 LTS as the base Linux system for all on-premise installations.
-A minimum of one server is required to run the Stoplight application, however, for a production installation, we recommend at least four servers.
+A minimum of one server is required to run the Stoplight application, however, for a production installation, we recommend at least four servers (excluding monitoring and backup servers).
 The system specifications for each server can be found below under each component.

 For a Docker-based installations, the only requirements are: